 As the Coordinator of RCMP Victim Services in Mackenzie, BC, (1993-1999), the courageous survivors of crime and trauma taught me about endurance and strength in the face of powerlessness and loss.
 Child protection social work in Prince George, BC (2002-2005) showed how resilient children are while proving how oppression, marginalization and unhealed trauma are barriers to families providing the best for their loved ones.
 Adoption social work (2002-present) solidified my understanding of the power of choice, love, and tenacity in adversity.
 As a college educator (2009-2017) I was inspired by the intrinsic motivation that call people to the profession.
 My work as a clinical counsellor at an in-patient, residential treatment center for addiction (2017-present) teaches me how connection, vulnerability and openness result in self-compassion, freedom from shame and changed behavior.

 As enriching as my professional journey has been, the greatest learning about hope, courage, trust and commitment has come from my children, (who are no longer children), and 3 little ones (who are no longer little) we were lucky to provide foster-care for.
-I am proud Mom to 4 amazing humans and mom-in-law to 2 beautiful daughters-in-law.
+I am proud Mom to 4 amazing humans, mom-in-law to 2 beautiful daughters-in-law and Grandma to a beautiful Grandson.
 Our children joined our family through the gift of adoption.
 In the professional world, our family is referred to as being a cross-cultural, older-child, high-needs, sibling group that was high-risk.
 Our family journey hasn’t always been easy, but the challenges have been 100% worth the struggle.